johnantonn/cash-for-unsupervised-ad/README.md

-# Anomaly detection model selection and hyperparameter optimization using AutoML
+# CASH optimization for anomaly detection using AutoML
 This is the repository for my thesis in the Master of Artificial Intelligence programme at KU Leuven.

 ## Description